-Our ability to generate revenue and achieve profitability depends on our ability to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize, Resolaris and any other product candidates that we may develop.
+Our ability to generate revenue and achieve profitability depends on our ability, alone or with strategic collaboration partners, to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize, Resolaris and any other product candidates that we may develop.
 We do not anticipate generating revenues from product sales for the foreseeable future, if ever.
 Our ability to generate future revenues from product sales depends heavily on our success in:

-- completing research, preclinical development and clinical development of Resolaris, iMod.Fc and other product candidates; - seeking and obtaining regulatory approvals for product candidates for which we complete clinical trials; - developing a sustainable, scalable, reproducible, and transferable manufacturing process for Resolaris and any other product candidates that we may develop; - establishing and maintaining supply and manufacturing relationships with third parties that can provide products and services that are adequate in both amount and quality to support clinical development and the market demand for our product candidates, if approved; - launching and commercializing product candidates for which we obtain regulatory approval, by establishing a sales force, marketing and distribution infrastructure; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trademarks, trade secrets and know-how; - obtaining market acceptance of Physiocrine therapeutics and our product candidates as viable treatment options for our target indications; - addressing any competing technological and market developments; - implementing additional internal systems and infrastructure, as needed; - identifying and validating new Physiocrine therapeutic product candidates; - attracting, hiring and retaining qualified personnel; and - negotiating favorable terms in any licensing, collaboration or other arrangements into which we may enter.
+- completing research, preclinical development and clinical development of Resolaris, iMod.Fc and other product candidates; - seeking and obtaining regulatory approvals for product candidates for which we complete clinical trials; - developing a sustainable, scalable, reproducible, and transferable manufacturing process for Resolaris and any other product candidates that we may develop; - establishing and maintaining supply and manufacturing relationships with third parties that can provide products and services that are adequate in both amount and quality to support clinical development and the market demand for our product candidates, if approved; - launching and commercializing product candidates for which we obtain regulatory approval, either by collaborating with a partner or, if launched independently, by establishing a sales force, marketing and distribution infrastructure; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trademarks, trade secrets and know-how; - obtaining market acceptance of Physiocrine therapeutics and our product candidates as viable treatment options for our target indications; - addressing any competing technological and market developments; - implementing additional internal systems and infrastructure, as needed; - identifying and validating new Physiocrine therapeutic product candidates: - attracting, hiring and retaining qualified personnel; and - negotiating favorable terms in any licensing, collaboration or other arrangements into which we may enter.